 - Related content, which was generated from articles related to the story on the site

-Popular content did outperform related content in one instance: when users visiting the news site were coming from Facebook.
-Though the difference in clicks is small, users coming from Facebook to the news site were 7% more likely to click on links containing popular content than those containing related content.
-Related content generated an increase in clicks compared to popular content when users were coming from Google (39%), Outbrain (44%), and Other sites such as the news homepage (16%).
+Popular content did outperform related content in one instance: when users visiting the news site were coming from Facebook.7 Though the difference in clicks is small, users coming from Facebook to the news site were 7% more likely to click on links containing popular content than those containing related content.
+Related content generated more clicks compared to popular content when users were coming from Google (39%), Outbrain (44%), and other sites such as the news homepage (16%).

 This is especially important given that 416,386 users were referred to the news site from Facebook.
 By comparison, search sites like Google and Yahoo referred a collective 33,525 users and Outbrain referred only 24,659 users.